The Archbishop: Plot

 In November 1487, the Duke of Winchester, the greatest landowner in the kingdom, is on his deathbed, with King Richard and Godfrey, Archbishop of Canterbury, sitting beside him.
 Winchester initially plans to leave his lands to the Crown in his will, but Godfrey threatens him with the eternal torments of Hell unless he bequeaths his estate to the Catholic Church.
 Moments after the will is signed, Winchester dies, and his lands pass on to the Church.
 Enraged, the King has the Archbishop murdered.

 Edmund learns of Archbishop Godfrey's death from his brother Harry and reflects on it scornfully with his companions Lord Percy Percy and Baldrick, remarking that Godfrey was the third archbishop in a year to suffer such a fate, sarcastically referring to the other absurdly obvious murders as "tragic accidents".
 Edmund then hears of a rumour that Harry is to be appointed as the new archbishop and speculates gleefully that his brother will also be brutally murdered, thus leaving Edmund next in line for the throne of England.
-The next day, to reduce his chances of being appointed, Edmund dresses up ridiculously, but to his horror, King Richard announces that he will be the new archbishop.
+The next day, to Edmund's horror, King Richard announces that he will be the new archbishop.
 Fearing for his life, Edmund tries to grovel his way out of the job, but Richard refuses, threatening to do to him "what God did unto the Sodomites" should he anger him.

 Edmund attempts to flee to France with Baldrick and Percy, but is caught trying to escape by King Richard and Prince Harry, and claims he was going to Canterbury.
 Harry accompanies Edmund to Canterbury, where he is ordained as Archbishop of Canterbury and Primate of All England.
 Edmund takes on Baldrick as a monk and Percy is ordained as Bishop of Ramsgate.
 All three adopt clerical vestments and shave their heads with a tonsure.